netaskd/docker-jitsi-meet/README.md

 For set `GOOGLE_APPLICATION_CREDENTIALS` please read https://cloud.google.com/text-to-speech/docs/quickstart-protocol section "Before you begin" from 1 to 5 paragraph

-#### JItsi BRoadcasting Infrastructure configuration
+#### JItsi BRoadcasting Infrastructure configuration Recorders

 For working jibri after commit jibri@5a71969 and jibri@600d4fe, you need to configure 8 capture/playback interfaces It's enough for 4 jibri instances on one node.
+All commands need to do on a `HOST` machine (not in container).

 for Centos 7, module already compiled with kernel, so just run:
 ```